 immigrant families, and individuals struggling to make ends meet.

 I became a lawyer because I wanted to help people.
 I love my work

 because that’s exactly what I get to do.

-Recently named a 2016 Top 40 Under 40 Litigation Attorney in the State of California by the American Society of Legal Advocates and Northern California Rising Star by Super Lawyers for two consecutive years, Eric is passionate about the practice of law—particularly courtroom advocacy.
+Recently named a 2016 Top 40 Under 40 Litigation Attorney in the State of California by the American Society of Legal Advocates and Northern California Rising Star by Super Lawyers for the past three years, Eric is passionate about the practice of law—particularly courtroom advocacy.
 He represents tenants in disputes with landlords and individuals who have been injured.
 He has defended tenants in unlawful detainer (eviction) proceedings, and pursued claims against landlords arising out of illegal evictions from rent-controlled apartments, tenant harassment, defective conditions and repair issues, rodent and other pest infestations, and floods.
 He also represents pedestrians, cyclists, and drivers who have been injured due to another’s fault.

 Born in the South Bay and raised in the Central Valley and Wine Country, Eric earned an undergraduate degree in economics from Stanford University.
 He earned his law degree from UC Davis School of Law, where he was student bar association President, a member of the Moot Court Board, and one of ten students in his class selected for membership in The Order of Barristers, a national honor society dedicated to excellence in oral advocacy.
 During law school, Eric also worked as an intern in the Government Division of the Office of the City Attorney of San Francisco, and as a judicial extern to the Honorable Morrison C. England, Jr. of the United States District Court for the Eastern District of California.